galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/simbank-IVT.md

    `INFO dev.galasa.boot.Launcher.launch - Boot complete`
    <br/>
    when the tests have finished.
 You will also see a _live terminal_ window in which the interactions with the 3270 terminal are captured - you can use the attached controls to step back and forth along the sequence of screens.
+1. View the results of the test runs in Eclipse.
+Find out more in the [Viewing test results](/docs/running-simbank-tests/viewing-test-results) documentation.

 ## Exploring the `SimBankIVT` test class